-Or, a policyholder may not want their rates to be affected due to a household driver that has multiple convictions, a DUI, etc that would raise the premiums too high and thus choose to exclude the person from their auto insurance policy.
+Or, a policyholder may not want their rates to be affected due to a household driver that has a bad driving record (multiple convictions, a DUI, etc.) that would raise the household's car insurance premiums too high and thus choose to exclude the person and save some money.

-- No insurance is provided by this policy while any automobile is being driven by or under the direct control of [named driver].
+- No insurance is provided by this policy while any automobile is being driven by or under the direct control of [named driver]; or

 - In consideration of the premium charged for the policy to which this endorsement is attached, it is agreed that the [insurance company's name] shall not be liable for damages, losses or claims arising out of operation or use of your insured car, or any other automobile to which the terms of this policy are extended, either with or without expressed or implied permission of the named insured(s) by the driver(s) listed below as excluded.

 Thus, if the excluded driver causes minor or serious bodily injuries and/or property damage to others that the insurance on the car will not cover the accident and the expenses of the accident will be the responsibility of the driver AND car owner.
-This can be quite costly and so anyone that excludes a driver should not let that driver operate the car, even in an emergency since no insurance coverage will be extended to the situation at all.
+This can be quite costly and so anyone that excludes a driver should not let that driver operate the car, even in an emergency since no insurance coverage (liability or physical damage coverages) will be extended to the situation at all.

 If, though, an excluded driver took the car without permission, then, depending upon state laws, the owner may be able to not be held personally responsible.
 Otherwise, both the excluded driver and the car owner can be held responsible, the named driver exclusion is not a way for a car owner to get liability taken off of them for the acts of a driver.